vinpereira/locaweb-test/README.md

 For more information about the test itself, check the README.md file (in pt-br) at locaweb-test-overview folder.

-## Programming Language, Docker version, and libraries used to solve the problems
+## Programming Language, Docker and Docker Compose version, and libraries used to solve the problems

   - Ruby 2.4.1 @ Ubuntu 17.04 64-bits
   - Docker 17.06.0-ce
+  - Docker Compose 1.14.0

 Main libraries:
 - cucumber        ~>2.4.0